Bantatay

-Bantatay (International title: The Guardian) is a Philippine television drama comedy fantasy series broadcast by GMA Network.
-The series was inspired by the 1995 Film Fluke and 100 Deeds for Eddie McDowd.
+Bantatay (international title: The Guardian) is a Philippine television drama comedy fantasy series broadcast by GMA Network.
+The series was inspired by the 1995 film Fluke and 1999 sitcom 100 Deeds for Eddie McDowd.
 Directed by Don Michael Perez, it stars Raymart Santiago in the title role.
-It premiered on September 20, 2010 on the network's Telebabad line up replacing Langit sa Piling Mo.
+It premiered on September 20, 2010 on the network's Telebabad line up.
 The series concluded on February 25, 2011 with a total of 115 episodes.

-It was replaced by Magic Palayok in its timeslot.
+The series is streaming online on YouTube.